Growth-Programmer/BaseGraphicsProgrammingSetup/README.md

-Basic environment set up for a graphics/shader programming in CLION.
+Basic environment set up for graphics/shader programming in CLION.